-Annette Insdorf is an internationally renowned educator, and author of Francois Truffaut, Indelible Shadows: Film and Holocaust, and Double Lives, Second Chances: The Cinema of Krzysztof Kieslowski.
-Each of her books has become the definitive text on its subject, and the measure for other studies that follow.
+Annette Insdorf is an internationally renowned educator, and author of Francois Truffaut, Indelible Shadows: Film and Holocaust, Philip Kaufman, Intimations: The Cinema of Wojciech Has, and Cinematic Overtures: How to Read Opening Scenes.

+She is the author of Francois Truffaut, a study of the French director's work: the updated edition was reissued in 1995 by Cambridge University Press.
 After the first publication of the book in 1978, she also served as his translator.
 Considered an authority on the French New Wave, she provided voice-over commentary for the DVDs of Shoot the Piano Player, Jules and Jim, and The Last Metro, and was one of the people interviewed in the French documentary, Francois Truffaut: Stolen Portraits (1993).

-Her second book, ndelible Shadows: Film and Holocaust, is considered a landmark study in the subject.
+Her second book, Indelible Shadows: Film and Holocaust, is considered a landmark study in the subject.
 The revised edition, with a preface by Elie Wiesel, was published in 1990.
 For the updated third edition, she received the National Board of Review's William K. Everson Award in Film History in January 2003.

-Dr. Insdorf was born in Paris, and moved to New York, where she received her B.A. from Queens College, and later her Ph.D. from Yale University as a Danforth Fellow.
+Dr. Insdorf was born in Paris, and moved to New York, where she received her BA from Queens College, and later her PhD from Yale University as a Danforth Fellow.
 In 1986, she was named Chevalier dans l'ordre des arts et des lettres by the French Ministry of Culture.
 A second honor followed in 1993, when she was "knighted" for her educational efforts, and a third in 1999 when she was promoted to "Officer" in the arts.

 Professor Insdorf was a jury member at the 1998 Berlin Film Festival.
 A popular panel moderator, she is responsible for the panels at the annual Telluride Film Festival (where she is also the main translator).
-Since 1983, Professor Insdorf has hosted "Reel Pieces," the popular and prestigious film series at Manhattan's 92nd Street Y; her guests have included Martin Scorsese, Meryl Streep, Daniel Day-Lewis, Pedro Almodovar, John Travolta, and Al Pacino.
+Since 1983, Professor Insdorf has hosted "Reel Pieces," the popular and prestigious film series at Manhattan's 92nd Street Y; her guests have included Martin Scorsese, Meryl Streep, Daniel Day-Lewis, Pedro Almodovar, Angelina Jolie, and Al Pacino.

-On television, Professor Insdorf co-hosted (with Roger Ebert) Cannes Film Festival coverage for BRAVO/IFC; has served as host for 'TeleFrance Cine-Club" (a national cable-TV program), and "Years of Darkness" (an 8-week series of films about the World War Il experience shown by WNET/PBS); and she has appeared on "20/20," "The Charlie Rose Show," "The NewsHour with Jim Lehrer," "Good Morning, America," The Sundance Channel and CNN.
+On television, Professor Insdorf co-hosted (with Roger Ebert) Cannes Film Festival coverage for BRAVO/IFC; has served as host for TeleFrance Cine-Club (a national cable-TV program), and Years of Darkness (an 8-week series of films about the World War II experience shown by WNET/PBS); and she has appeared on 20/20, Charlie Rose, The NewsHour with Jim Lehrer, Good Morning, America, and CNN.